Checkson/priority-async-queue/README.md

 # priority-async-queue

 A prioritized asynchronous (or synchronous) queue for node.js.
+Browsers are currently supported！

 ## Install